Live Chat Now

 Principle of Consistency

 The principle of consistency requires that whatever system you choose is to be used universally across all of your accounting work.
-For instance, if a company selects one method of depreciating its assets, it must then consistently use that method, instead of changing methods each accounting period.
+For instance, if a company selects one method of depreciating its assets, it must then consistently use that method, instead of changing methods from one accounting period to the next.

 Principle of Sincerity